-Suitability and limitations of existing soils and depth to bedrock with respect to construction of the Facility were addressed earlier in this Exhibit and in the Preliminary Geotechnical Investigation Report (see Section (a)(4) above and also see Appendix 10-B).
-The generalized stratigraphy of the Facility Site, as determined from field data (from the ground surface down), consists predominantly of stiff to hard lean clay with varying amounts of sand and gravel and medium dense to dense clayey sand with varying amounts of gravel.
+Suitability and limitations of existing soils and depth to bedrock with respect to construction of the Facility were addressed earlier in this Exhibit and in the Preliminary Geotechnical Investigation Report (see section (a)(4) above and also see Appendix 10-B).
+The generalized stratigraphy of the Facility Site, as determined from field data (from the ground surface down), consists predominantly of silty glacial till transitioning to weathered rock underlain by more competent sandstone.